kodlian/TVVLCPlayer/Readme.md

 [![TVVLCPlayer](https://raw.githubusercontent.com/kodlian/TVVLCPlayer/master/thumbnail.png)](https://raw.githubusercontent.com/kodlian/TVVLCPlayer/master/screenshot.jpg)

-TVVLCPlayer lets you integrate easylily a powerfull video player with playback control views to your tvOS apps.
+TVVLCPlayer lets you integrate easily a powerfull video player with playback control views to your tvOS apps.
 Based on [TVVLCKit](https://code.videolan.org/videolan/VLCKit), it aims to replace AVPlayerViewController that can read only a limited number of formats.

 ## Features
 - Native look & feel